Aedvect

 The standard Aedvect arrives in Empirica Sin wholly intact - bringing their body, their abilities, their skills, and often some belongings from home that happened to be on their person when they were transported.

-Standard Aedvects are widly accepted and appreciated: they are interesting and full of unique and novel stories and experiences.
-They also often brings new ideas, skills, even technological advancements either by literally carrying them into the world to reverse engineer or by having the skills necessary to "invent" things that were not previously present.
+Standard Aedvects are widely accepted and appreciated: they are interesting and full of unique and novel stories and experiences.
+They think differently as well, making their adjustments amusing to observe.
+They often brings new ideas, skills, even technological advancements either by literally carrying them into the world to reverse engineer or by having the skills necessary to "invent" things that were not previously present.

-Because of these Aedvectis, the level of technology can be inconsistent and confounding... but it is also these Aedvectis that have led to the development of mass transit (specifically trains) and photography.
+Because of these Aedvectis, the level of technology can be inconsistent and confounding across Empirica Sin ... but it is also these Aedvectis that have led to the development of mass transit (specifically trains) and photography.

 They are also often influential in fashion and generally in culture as well.

 Anima Emuctis are far less accepted and not terribly well-loved.
-It is not hard to see why: they are essentially changelings, taking the form of a loved one, stepping into their lives, even retaining their memories, but without being that person in any meaningful way.
-In other words, every time an Anima Emuct appears, someone else has disappeared,
+It is not hard to see why: they take the form of a loved one, stepping into their lives, even retaining their memories, but without being that person in any meaningful way.
+Every time an Anima Emuct appears, someone else has disappeared,

-For this reason, Anima Emuctis will often attempt to hide the change by continuing to live out the lives of the person they replaced for fear of retribution if their identity becomes known.
-Because of this, it is impossible to know how many there are, or even whether they are more or less common than the standard Aedvect.
+Fear of retribution often leads these Aedvectis to hide by continuing to live out the lives of the person they replaced.
+As such, it is impossible to know how many there are, or even whether they are more or less common than the standard Aedvect.

 Language Use